-Cycle 3 will take promising prototypes and prepare them for wider use and adoption.
-Teams will build trust with key stakeholders who can support in the uptake and scaling of solutions.
-Teams will explore how solutions integrate as part of a new, valued system of recognition through a learner profile framework.
+Cycle 3 took promising prototypes and prepared them for wider use and adoption.
+Teams built trust with key stakeholders who could support in the uptake and scaling of solutions.
+Teams explored how solutions might be integrated as part of a new, valued system of recognition.

 Jun - Sep 2021

-Collaboration between the teams is crucial to the work.
-All teams are enabled to connect and share learning with one another through the tools and rhythms of the project - particularly at sprint and cycle reviews.
+Collaboration between the teams was crucial to the work.
+All teams were enabled to connect and share learning with one another through the tools and rhythms of the project - particularly at sprint and cycle reviews.

-By the end of the three cycles, we aim to have a portfolio of working demonstrations that show how the solutions can be scaled.
-These could look like models, schemas, demonstration sites or other practical outcomes.
+By the end of the three cycles, we aimed to have a portfolio of working demonstrations that showed how the solutions can be scaled.

 'It goes beyond collaboration - to forming a network that really has the same moral purpose, intent and can build trust and collective agency.’